-The Bank also considers the potential for Climate and Environment Risk drivers in its activities.
+The Bank also considers the potential for Climate and Environment Risk drivers of existing risks rather than standalone risks.
 The Bank seeks to maintain a low direct exposure to incremental risks from sustainability risk drivers, including climate risks (physical and transitional) as well as low direct exposure to the financing of high impact sectors.
-These are seen as risk drivers of primary risks rather than a primary risk and work is ongoing to enhance their identification, assessment, mitigation, monitoring and reporting, including the adoption of a Climate and Environment Risk Management Policy.
+An example could be climate change leading to rising sea levels (risk driver) material reducing the value of collateral provided for client lending (transmission channel), leading to increased Credit Risk on client lending (primary risk).
+These are seen as risk drivers of primary risks rather than a primary risk and the Bank covers their identification, assessment, mitigation, monitoring and reporting, in its Climate and Environment Risk Management Policy.
+The monitoring of these risk drivers is integrated into the Bank's governance framework through existing risk committees.